Explore

 Extreme programming (XP)

 The incremental development model divides project development into smaller segments called increments.
 Each corresponding to a component of the final product and is developed independently.
-They can be developed in stages or simultaneously.
+You can develop them in stages or simultaneously.
 This model is often used with Agile methodologies like Scrum.

 This development model allows teams to release parts of the software earlier and continue to work on other features.
 By doing so, developers can gather user feedback after each increment and refine the software.